-Ms. Quinn seeks protection, vindication, and rewards for her whistleblower clients under the federal False Claims Act (FCA) and its state analogs; under the Dodd-Frank Wall Street Reform and Consumer Protection Act; via the IRS whistleblower rewards program and the Taxpayer First Act; and under the Financial Institutions Anti-Fraud Enforcement Act of 1990.
+Ms. Quinn seeks protection, vindication, and rewards for her whistleblower clients through various methods and statutes including: the federal False Claims Act (FCA) and its state equivalents; the Dodd-Frank Wall Street Reform and Consumer Protection Act; the IRS whistleblower rewards program and the Taxpayer First Act; and the Financial Institutions Anti-Fraud Enforcement Act of 1990.

-Ms. Quinn also pursues employment claims for clients who are fired or otherwise punished for raising concerns about fraud, wrongdoing, or misconduct in the workplace.
+She also pursues employment claims for clients who are fired or otherwise punished for raising concerns about fraud, wrongdoing, or misconduct in the workplace.

-Ms. Quinn’s notable victories for clients include:
+Her notable victories for clients include:

 - A $12 million award for a whistleblower who alerted the government to Medicare fraud involving an illegal scheme to boost prescriptions of the drug Nuedexta;